 Who is Meena?

-As a little girl, Meena remembers sneaking her Mom’s favourite wok and ladle into her room and pretending that she had her very own cooking show, happily chatting away to the camera while she stirred and added imaginary ingredients.
-A magician in the kitchen and her biggest inspiration, she loved watching her mom prepare delicious and fulfilling meals with ease.
-Though cooking had always been a hobby, she only began to take it seriously after moving out of home and into a hostel for college.
-Unwilling to survive on tasteless meals provided by the hostel cafeteria, Meena finally decided to don the apron and armed with a ladle set to work.
-Now, many years later, she can happily make a mean Indian meal at the drop of a hat!
+As a little girl, I remember sneaking my Mom’s favourite wok and ladle into my room and pretending that I had my very own cooking show, happily chatting away to the camera while I stirred and added imaginary ingredients.
+A magician in the kitchen and my biggest inspiration, I loved watching my Mom prepare delicious and fulfilling meals with ease.
+Though cooking had always been a hobby, I only began to take it seriously after moving out of home and into a hostel for college.
+Unwilling to survive on tasteless meals provided by the hostel cafeteria, I finally decided to don the apron and armed with a ladle set to work.
+Now, many years later, I can happily make a mean Indian meal at the drop of a hat!

 And what about her hubby?